binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 Evidence is **not admissible** to prove or disprove the validity or amount of a disputed claim or to impeach by a prior inconsistent statement or a contradiction if it is evidence of (1) furnishing, promising, offering, accepting, promising to accept, or offering to accept a consideration to settle a claim; **and** (2) conduct or statements made during negotiations about the claim.

 **Rule 408** promotes the socially valuable activity of settling disputes by protecting conduct or statements made in compromise negotiations regarding a claim that was disputed as to validity or amount.
 This rule is designed to encourage settlements by fostering free and full discussion of the issues and ensure that parties are not inhibited from making offers or statements while negotiating a settlement.
 Litigation does not need to have commenced for Rule 408 to apply, but there must be an actual dispute or a difference of opinion.
-Discussion of otherwise discoverable evidence at a settlement conference is not automatically protected by Rule 408. [^22] [^23] [^24] [^25]
+Discussion of otherwise discoverable evidence at a settlement conference is not automatically protected by Rule 408. [^23] [^24] [^25] [^26]

 *Party seeking to exclude would argue that this rule specifically protects statements made in negotiations for the purpose of settling disputes and must be applied only for that, or the policy reason of promoting socially valuable negotiations would be diluted.
 Party seeking to admit would argue that evidence shows bias and bias always non-collateral.*

-[^22]:Weems v.
+[^23]:Weems v.
 Tyson Foods, Inc., 665 F.3d 958 (C.A 8th Cir.
 2011) *illustrates compromise offers and negotiations (Rule 408)* (district court violated Rule 408 by admitting into evidence a separation agreement and related testimony and this error likely materially influenced the jury’s verdict)

-[^23]:except statements made during negotiations with a government agency; these can be introduced in a subsequent criminal investigation. **This will not be tested on the final**.
+[^24]:except statements made during negotiations with a government agency; these can be introduced in a subsequent criminal investigation. **This will not be tested on the final**.

-[^24]:MCI Communs.
+[^25]:MCI Communs.
 Servs. v.
 Hagan, 641 F.3d 112 (5th Cir.
 2011) *illustrates compromise offers and negotiations (Rule 408)* (testimony about phone call asking how much damaged cable would cost was not excluded under Rule 408 because there was not yet an actual dispute)

-[^25]:Steps of analysis: The question is whether the statements or conduct were intended to be part of the negotiations toward compromise.
+[^26]:Steps of analysis: The question is whether the statements or conduct were intended to be part of the negotiations toward compromise.
 Look for: a clear dispute or disagreement communicated between parties > a clear intent to compromise (after dispute) > whether the offer was unilateral or bilateral > whether the offer was concrete or vague > whether the offer was in response to another offer > whether litigation was threatened or started > attorneys or formal negotiations > "legalese" > distinction between business discussions and legal negotiations.

 ---

 ## Rules 801 and 802 Hearsay

 **Hearsay** is an out-of-court statement made by a person offered for the truth of the matter asserted.
 A statement is an assertion of fact and the declarant is the person who made the statement.
 Hearsay is prohibited because the declarant cannot be cross examined to test for mistake or clarity, and because the statement was not made under oath, which makes it unreliable.
-Hearsay is inadmissible unless an exception or exemption applies. [^90]
+Hearsay is inadmissible unless an exception or exemption applies. [^27]

 *All witnesses are declarants but declarants are witnesses only when they testify under oath at a trial or hearing.*

-[^90]:United States v.
+[^27]:United States v.
 Joe 8 F.3d 1488 (10th Cir.
 1993) *illustrates hearsay* (court determined that threat and rape statements made by deceased Julia Joe to her doctor were admissible under statement for medical diagnosis or treatment [appellate court found that narrow then-existing mental state exception did not allow statement about alleged perpetrator's identity] and were not precluded under Rule 404(b) crimes, wrongs and other acts, as they were being offered to show defendant's "specific intent")

 ---

-## Rule 803 Exceptions to the Rule Against Hearsay
+## Exceptions to the Rule Against Hearsay

+There are exceptions to the rule against hearsay.

+---

+## Rule 803 1 Present Sense Impression

 A statement of a **present sense impression** is an exception to the rule against hearsay, regardless of whether the declarant is available as a witness.
 A present sense impression is a statement describing or explaining an event or condition, made while or immediately after the declarant perceived it. **Rule 803(1)**.

+---

+## Rule 803 2 Excited Utterance

-An excited utterance is a statement responsive to a startling event, made before the declarant had time to contrive or misrepresent, while under stress of excitement, and about the startling event.
+An **excited utterance** is a statement responsive to a startling event, made before the declarant had time to contrive or misrepresent, while under stress of excitement, and about the startling event.
 Excited utterances are reliable because excitement doesn't allow declarant to think much about what they say. **Rule 803(2)**.

+---

+## Rule 803 3 State of Mind

 A statement of the declarant’s **then-existing state of mind** is an exception to the rule against hearsay, regardless of whether the declarant is available as a witness.
 State of mind is the declarant's **then-existing state of mind** (such as motive, intent, or plan) or emotional, sensory, or physical condition (such as mental feeling, pain, or bodily health).
 State of mind does not include a statement of memory or belief to prove the fact remembered or believed unless it relates to the validity or terms of the declarant’s will.
 Courts allow statements of the declarant's then-existing state of mind because they are highly reliable as the declarant is pretty much thinking aloud without planning beforehand what they are going to say. **Rule 803(3)**.

+---

+## Rule 803 4 Medical Diagnosis or Treatment

 A statement made **for medical diagnosis or treatment** is not excluded by the rule against hearsay regardless of whether the declarant is available as a witness if the statement (A) is made for medical diagnosis or treatment; and (B) describes medical history, past or present symptoms or sensations, their inception, or their general cause.
 Statements made for medical diagnosis or treatment are reliable because it is in the declarant's self-interest to provide truthful information to doctors when seeking medical care. **Rule 803(4)**.

+---

+## Rule 803 2 Business Records

 The "**business records**” exception to hearsay provides that a record of an act, event, condition, opinion, or diagnosis is not excluded by the rule against hearsay, regardless of whether the declarant is available as a witness, if (A) the record was made at or near the time by someone with knowledge or from information transmitted by someone with knowledge; (B) the record was kept in the course of a regularly conducted activity of a business, organization, occupation, or calling, including not-for-profit; (C) making the record was a regular practice of that activity; (D) all these conditions are shown by the testimony of the custodian or another qualified witness, or by a certification[^31; and (E) the opponent does not show a lack of trustworthiness.
 Business records are highly reliable because they are generally kept to run businesses. **Rule 803(6)**.